 The continued operation of our business, including the Luverne Facility Expansion, is dependent upon raising additional capital through future public and private equity offerings, debt financings or through other alternative financing arrangements.
 In addition, successful completion of our research and development programs and the attainment of profitable operations are dependent upon future events, including access to sufficient capital, repayment of our current debt, completion of our development activities resulting in sales of isobutanol or isobutanol-derived products and/or technology, achieving market acceptance and demand for our products and services and attracting and retaining qualified personnel.
+Such additional capital may not be available to us on acceptable terms or at all.

-As of June 30, 2017, we had an accumulated deficit of \$392.8 million with cash and cash equivalents totaling \$16.3 million.
+As of September 30, 2017, we had an accumulated deficit of \$397.0 million with cash and cash equivalents totaling \$14.8 million.